gnevesdev/SnowUniverse/README.md

 # SnowUniverse
 A game about orbits and the universe :ringed_planet:

-[hadron13](https://github.com/hadron13) challenged me to make a game like [Orbiter's Challenge](https://omnes-ludos.itch.io/orbitoor), created by himself.
+[hadron13](https://github.com/hadron13) challenged me to make a game like [Orbitoor](https://omnes-ludos.itch.io/orbitoor), created by himself.
 And I did.
 In 3 days.

 ## Building :hammer_and_wrench:
 The code was tested on Windows and Linux, with GCC, Clang and MSVC compilers.
 However, other compilers and platforms should work just fine.